Car Covers for Outdoors: A Comprehensive Review

 UV Protection

-When choosing a car cover, look for those that specifically mention UV resistance, as they often have special coatings that block harmful rays.
+UV protection is essential for preventing damage to your car's paint and interior.
+When choosing a custom car cover, look for those that specifically mention UV resistance, as they often have special coatings that block harmful rays.

 Key features to consider include multi-layer construction, where the cover includes a UV-resistant layer for enhanced protection, and UV-resistant additives, which are treatments that increase the cover's ability to block UV rays.